Anal cancer survivor: ‘Cancer doesn’t have to define you’

 Coming to MD Anderson for a second opinion

 Nelda’s anal cancer was discovered during her first colonoscopy, which she’d put off until age 53.
-A local oncologist removed the tumor, but after researching her diagnosis some more, she came to MD Anderson to seek a second opinion from Cathy Eng, M.D.
+A local oncologist removed the tumor, but after researching her diagnosis some more, she came to MD Anderson to seek a second opinion.

-Because Nelda was in otherwise great physical health, Eng wanted her to undergo three months of daily radiation and chemotherapy simultaneously.
+Because Nelda was in otherwise great physical health, she was prescribed three months of daily radiation and chemotherapy simultaneously.
 Nelda was OK with that plan, as long as she could do it at MD Anderson in The Woodlands, where she leads a busy life.

 Balancing life and anal cancer treatment

 A successful real estate lawyer, Nelda also operates a local education foundation, runs a private real estate investment company, served as chairwoman of The Woodlands Convention & Visitors Bureau, and is heavily involved in economic development and politics.
 And she didn’t want to give any of it up during her anal cancer treatment.

 “Dr. Eng supported me in that.
 When I said, ‘This is not going to stop me from my law practice and the other things that I do,’ she was behind me.
 She wasn’t saying, ‘Oh, no, no, no. You have to go to bed and be sick,’” Nelda recalls.

 So every weekday morning, Nelda drove just down the road to MD Anderson in The Woodlands for radiation therapy with Pamela Schlembach, M.D.
 On Mondays through Thursdays, she also received intravenous chemotherapy, which she stowed in custom-made fanny packs as she went about her day.
 On Fridays, she went to the clinic to have daylong infusions of a second chemotherapy drug.